redx1t/spring_boot_school_management_system/readme.md

 git pull into your working folder.

-reload dependancies via maven, environment tested in: java 11 version
+reload dependencies via maven, environment tested in: java 11 version

-make sure applications.properties has the right credetials for DB as well as the postgres version
+make sure applications.properties has the right credentials for DB as well as the postgres version

 <!- I am using POSTGRES with a database called school_management_system -!!>